 The SEO (Search Engine Marketing) vs PPC (Pay Per Click) debate changes with every new Google update.
 But what about SEM?
 Isn't that the same as SEO?
 Well, sort of.
 And which one is cheaper, faster, and easier?
 That depends on your needs.
 All will be explained below.

-If you’re looking for the quick answer, I’ll save you time: The best marketing strategy is the one that gets your business the highest return on investment.
-Adwords and Search Engine Optimisation (SEO) or Search Engine Marketing (SEM) have a place in the marketing plan for every business.
+Here's the quick answer to the question of which marketing strategy is best: It depends on your business's goals, budget, and ultimately finding out which one generates the highest return on investment.
+Ads from networks like Google, Facebook, and Instagram (PPC) and Search Engine Optimization (SEO) or Search Engine Marketing (SEM) can have a place in the marketing plan of every business.

 What is SEO/SEM?

 SEO stands for Search Engine Optimization.
 It's sometimes called SEM.
 But we can call SEM the top category and SEO the subcategory.
 At least, that's how I define it.
 SEO and SEM are treated differently by SEMrush.
 Backlinko's Brian Dean considers them to be in the same category, with SEM being the parent term that includes SEO.
 WordStream suggests that SEM is paid search marketing and SEO is organic search marketing.

 Who's right?
 Well, it doesn't really matter.
 As long as you can find the right tools as a business owner to reach potential customers, you shouldn't need to worry about definitions.